skyfielders/python-skyfield/skyfield/documentation/positions.rst

 Instead, you have to give Skyfield your geographic location.
-Astronomers use the term *topocentric* for a position measured relative to a specific location on Earth, so Skyfield represents Earth locations using a :class:`Topos` class that you can generate by using the :meth:`Earth.topos` method of an Earth object:
+Astronomers use the term *topocentric* for a position measured relative to a specific location on Earth, so Skyfield represents Earth locations using :class:`Topos` objects that you can generate by using the :meth:`Earth.topos` method of an Earth object: